Damilarr/Gmail-clone/README.md

 - Flexbox
 - BOOTSTRAP V4
 - Mobile-first workflow
-- Javascript!!
+- Javascript!!!

 ### What I learned

 While doing this Project I've been able to LEARN new BOOTSTRAP properties and while working with Javascript I've been able to learn to satifaction,Working with Array and Objects.
-I used the Arrays to store details and other Info i got from user and I've been able to display information on the pagew withb respect to the current User.
+I used the Arrays to store details and other Info i got from the user and I've been able to display information on the pagew with respect to the current User.

 ### Continued development

 I Plan to implement more functionalties like Snoozing a mail for a period of time and Other functions which are implemented in the Gmail App.
+Also plan to implement sending mails to multiple users

 ## Author